 At one point, a proposed bill in Kansas sought to establish a new casino in the southeastern region of the state.
 The bill included text that would have made it a crime to participate in online poker or gambling – most likely in an attempt to protect the land-based industry.
 The bill ultimately failed and participation in offshore gambling remains a legal grey area.

 The forms of online betting that are expressly legal in Kansas include fantasy sports, parimutuel wagering and games of skill.
-Currently there are no plans to expand or restrict internet wagering in the state.
-Lawmakers seem content to leave things as they are for the time being so it will probably be quite some time before we see legal online poker or casino games in the state.
+Currently there are no plans to expand or restrict online casino games or poker.
+Lawmakers have considered legalizing real-world and online sports betting, but such an effort is depending on the federal prohibition of sports betting coming to an end.

 Legal Kansas Betting Sites